 "...guess I can tell a shinigami.
 You see, I tried to save a girl.
 In exchange for my life."

 "Isn't that a good thing?"

-"Yeah, but now. .at the last minute..
-I'm kind of wishing I hadn't bothered.
+"Yeah, but now...at the last minute...I'm kind of wishing I hadn't bothered.
 I'm thinking I did something stupid, something I shouldn't have done."

 He gritted his teeth.
-He could barely talk, but somehow he continued the conversation...partially thinking it, partially muttering it.
-"It would've been better to have done nothing rather than end up all pathetic and lame... and it's like a bad joke..."
+He could barely talk, but somehow, he continued the conversation-partially thinking the words, partially muttering them.
+"It would've been better to have done nothing rather than end up all pathetic and washed out...and it's like a bad joke...
 I'm the one, I'm the one who blathered on about superheroes, so cocky.
-But I'm nothing like that ... there's no excuse for it.
-She said I could be one, but.."
+But I'm nothing like that... there's no excuse for it.
+She said I could be one, but..."